-Prince Charles is longest-serving Prince of Wales - BBC News
+Charles breaks Prince of Wales record

 - In 1301 Edward of Caernarfon, the future Edward II, was invested as Prince of Wales - this was the first time the eldest son of the King of England had been bestowed the title.

-- Since then, only one domestic warlord, Owain Glyndwr has had a claim to the title, and was proclaimed as such in 1400.
+- Since then, only one native Welshman, Owain Glyndwr has had a claim to the title, and was proclaimed as such in 1400.

-- His defeat in 1409 marked the end of domestic princes for good and since then the eldest son of the reigning monarch has been made Prince of Wales.
+- His armed revolt was defeated in 1409 and marked the end of native princes for good.
+Since then the eldest son of the reigning monarch has been made Prince of Wales.

 - The title is not automatic and has to be created each time by the reigning monarch.
 It is not an hereditary title.